 With spacious training areas adapted to accommodate all disciplines, the School provides a safety-conscious learning environment that is unique in the world.
 Discover the School here.

-The School is located in the earth of the Cité des arts du cirque, a circus nexus in Montreal.
+The School is located in the heart of the Cité des arts du cirque, a circus nexus in Montreal.
 Find out more.